-The Atlantic Council’s Eurasia Congressional Fellowship is a bi-partisan fellowship program that connects staff members from the US House and Senate with Atlantic Council senior fellows and leading experts on the Eurasia region.
-Through the eleven-month nonresidential and unpaid fellowship, staff members take part in a series of off-the-record roundtables approximately every other month led by experts to discuss critical issues connected to the region, including but not limited to:
+The Atlantic Council’s Eurasia Congressional Fellowship is a non-partisan, non-residential fellowship program that connects congressional staff members from the US House and Senate with Atlantic Council fellows and leading experts.
+Through the year-long fellowship, fellows will be invited to a series of six off-the-record roundtables led by experts to discuss critical issues connected to the region, including but not limited to:

-The program also connects fellows with Atlantic Council experts for hearings, briefings, and background meetings.
-The fellowship includes a capstone study trip to Ukraine, where staff members have senior meetings with representatives from the Ukrainian government, opposition, civil society, and private sector.
+The program will give fellows access to Atlantic Council experts for briefings, background meetings, and access to select Eurasia Center events.
+Fellows also receive a short and comprehensive monthly regional briefer.
+The fellowship includes a capstone study trip to Ukraine or to the region where staff have meetings with senior representatives from the government, opposition, civil society, and the private sector.

 EURASIA CONGRESSIONAL FELLOWSHIP

 The Atlantic Council’s Eurasia Congressional Fellowship Program aims to educate Congressional staff on current events in the Eurasia region and engage staff with the Council’s latest research.
 The program connects Congressional fellows with our larger community, which includes leading experts on Ukraine, Russia, Central Asia, and the South Caucasus.

 The application for the 2023 cohort is now closed.
 For general inquires about the program, please reach out to Shelby Magid.